demget/telebot/README.md

 ## Texts
 Put all messages' texts in another folder, e.g. `data`.
 Each message is `*.tmpl` file that will be parsed and executed by [`text/template`](https://golang.org/pkg/text/template) engine or by [`aymerick/raymond`](https://github.com/aymerick/raymond).
-You can to select between them:
+You can select between them:
 * `tb.TemplateText` implements the `text/template` library
 * `tb.TemplateHandlebars` implements the `aymerick/raymond` library
 ### Example